okansungur/AI/Diabetes/README.md

 - SkinThickness : Triceps skin fold thickness(mm)
 - Insulin : 2 hour serum insulin(mu U/ml)
 - BodyMassIndex : Body Mass Index ((weight in kg/height in m)^2)
-- Age : Age(years)
+- Age : (years)
-- DiabeteFamilyHistory :scores likelihood of diabetes based on family history)
+- DiabeteFamilyHistory :scores of diabetes based on family history)
 - Result : 0(doesn't have diabetes) or 1 (has diabetes) (Dependent value while others are independent)

 The result variable value is either 1 or 0 indicating whether a person has diabetes(1) or not(0).